-COMPUTER AIDED DRAFTING & DESIGN
+COMPUTER AIDED DRAFTING & DESIGN Grades 10-12

 A hands-on course in the use of current CAD software using various microcomputer platforms.
-Students will exercise a variety of drafting and design software tools using CAD to execute both two and threedimensional drawings and illustrations.
+Students will exercise a variety of drafting and design software tools using CAD to execute both two and three-dimensional drawings and illustrations.
 Students will produce drawings of their own design as well as assigned exercises.
 Drawings will be printed and/or plotted and evaluated.
 This course is a sit down course, meaning students will be learning and completing assignments within their seats in the classroom.
 Interaction within the wood lab and/or metal lab will be very little to none.
-Students must have completed Drawing & Design for Production and received a passing grade in order to be qualified for this class.